How Can Cosmetic Contouring Help My Smile?

 Carefully grinding away excess tooth enamel can alter the way your teeth fit together.
 By changing the anatomy or overhangs of your original smile, Dr. Paul can reduce how much tartar builds up in certain spots, thus decreasing the likelihood of tooth decay and gum disease.

 In general, you should have an easier time cleaning in between teeth post-contouring procedure.
-So, not only will your smile look how you want, but it will also stay cleaner assuming you brush at least twice a day and floss daily.
+So, not only will your smile look how you want, but it will also stay cleaner assuming you brush at least twice a day, floss daily, and receive a teeth cleaning every six months.

 Make an Appointment with Dr. Paul